aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.8.rst

     -->3: def = 2
               ^

-    My best guess:
+    I don't have enough information from Python:
-        Python did not give us much information regarding the cause of the error.
-I make an effort below to guess what went wrong, but I might guess incorrectly.
+        I make an effort below to guess what caused the problem but I might guess incorrectly.

         You were trying to assign a value to the Python keyword 'def'.
         This is not allowed.